For Restaurants

 Will Punch work with my existing POS?

 Punch runs alongside your POS without competing for the same data.
-Export weekly or bi-weekly hours as CSV or XLSX and import them into your payroll system.
-Deeper POS integrations are on the roadmap — reach out if you'd like to hear when they ship.
+Export weekly or bi-weekly hours as Excel and import them into your payroll system.
+Deeper POS integrations are on the roadmap, reach out if you'd like to hear when they ship.

 How does pricing work?